 - Boil water for at least 1 minute before using it for drinking, cooking, making ice, brushing teeth, or washing dishes. - Disinfect water by adding 8 drops (about 1/8 tsp this would form a puddle about the size of a dime) of unscented household bleach per gallon of water, and then let it stand for 30 minutes.
-If the water is cloudy after 30 minutes, repeat the procedure. - Use only bottled water, especially for mixing baby formula.
+If the water is cloudy after 30 minutes, repeat the procedure.
+Use a container that has a cap or cover for disinfecting and storing water to be used for drinking.
+This will prevent contamination.